 - 1. The student must know, understand, and adhere to the rules and regulations stated in this handbook, as well as the Clinical Student Handbook. - 2.
 It is highly recommended the student provide their own health insurance. - 3.
 The student has the right to have all rules and regulations explained to them, including periodic updates of any changes. - 4.
 The student has the right to file a complaint concerning any grievance they may have as a student of Horry-Georgetown Technical College.
 The student should direct the grievance to the appropriate person, either the Program Director or the Clinical Coordinator and should occur within 5 days of the incident or complaint.
-The proper lines of communication and documentation are outlined in the Horry-Georgetown Technical College, Student Code and Grievance Policy 9.3.7; listed in Appendix A and follow the South Carolina State Technical College System policy. - 5.
-The student has a right to inspect all records kept related to them, as dictated by the Federal Family Education Rights and Privacy Act of 1974. - 6.
+The proper lines of communication and documentation are outlined in the Horry-Georgetown Technical College, Student Code and Grievance Policy 9.3.7 (see Appendix B) that adheres to the South Carolina State Technical College System policy. - 5.
+The student has a right to inspect all records kept related to them, as dictated by the Federal Family Education Rights and Privacy Act of 1974 (FERPA). - 6.
+The student has the right to inspect their radiation record (Radiography Program), and to be informed about the reporting system in such a way that he understands the terms and abbreviations used in the report. - 7.
+The student may refer to Appendix B: JRCERT Standards, JRCERT Policy 80.001,002,003, JRCERT Procedures 80.001 A-H, Complaint Form, and Resolution Procedure.
 The student has the right to report any noncompliance of Standards for an Accredited Educational Program in Medical Imaging Sciences to: